Salacodigo/salacodigo/README.md

 Angular, React, HTML, CSS - Sass.
 <br/>
 Backend:
-Nodejs
+Nodejs, Python
 <br/><br/><br/>
 💡
 **What am I interested in?:**
 <br/><br/>
 I'm curious and I like to learn new things.
 <br/>
-Currently, I'm a [@Protalentolatam](https://protalento.org) alumni and a continuous learner at Plazti.
+I'm a [@Protalentolatam](https://protalento.org) alumni and a continuous learner at Platzi.
 <br/><br/><br/>